saf-dmitry/taskpaper-mode/README.md

 ## Tagging

+In addition to the hierarchical ways of organizing your actions, you can also assign any number of tags to each task, project, or note.
 Tags provide another way to organize (and later search for) items.
 To create a tag type the `@` symbol preceded by a space and followed by a tag name with no spaces.
 Tag names may basically contain uppercase and lowercase letters, digits, hyphens, underscores, and dots.
 Tags can optionally have a value (or list of comma separated values) in parentheses after the tag name:

  - `@today`
  - `@priority(1)`
+ - `@status(in press)`

+The value text inside can have whitespaces, but no newlines.
 If you need to include parentheses in the tag value, precede them with a backslash.

 After `@` symbol `M-TAB` offers in-buffer completion on tag names.
 The list of tags is created dynamically from all tags used in the current buffer.
 If your desktop intercepts the key binding `M-TAB` to switch windows, use `C-M-i` or `ESC TAB` as an alternative or customize your environment.